ofiwg/libfabric/man/fi_endpoint.3.md

 operation and, if it is still pending, complete it as having been canceled.
 The cancel operation will complete within a bounded period of time.

-## fi_ep_sync

-The sync function is used to indicate that all previously identified operations submitted on the specified endpoint or endpoint alias have completed, with their results flushed from any intermediate caches.
-In this regard, it acts as a fencing operation.
-When an fi_ep_sync call completes, it indicates that all prior operations, as indicated by the fi_ep_sync flags, submitted before fi_ep_sync call have also completed.
-By default (flags are 0), fi_ep_sync completes only after all outbound operations have completed.
-This includes message sends, RMA reads and writes, and atomic operations.

-Calling sync on an endpoint alias only requires that operations posted to the alias have completed.
-This is useful when aliases are used to separate traffic based on specific operations (sends versus RMA) or for flow steering purposes.
-Calling sync on the base endpoint waits for all selected operations to complete on all aliased endpoints.

-The behavior of fi_ep_sync may be adjusted by specifying one or more of the following flags.

-*FI_READ*
-: The sync call will not complete until all outstanding RMA or atomic read data transfers have completed.
-The sync is not ordered with respect to non-read operations.

-*FI_WRITE*
-: The sync call will not complete until all outstanding RMA or atomic write data transfers have completed.
-The sync is not ordered with respect to non-write operations.

-*FI_SEND*
-: The sync call will not complete until all outstanding message send data transfers have completed.
-The sync is not ordered with respect to non-send operations.

 ## fi_alias